Sleepless in Seattle: Certifications

+Dreams Come True's "Winter Song" is the theme song for the Japanese version, although the lyrics are in English.

 Themes

 Luchina Fisher of ABC News summarized Sleepless in Seattle as "the story of a kid who plays matchmaker between his widower father and a woman having second thoughts about her fiancé".
 According to CinemaBlend's Jerrica Tisdale, the film discusses themes about taking chances and destiny.
 Hanks believes falling in love with someone's voice is a relatable catalyst, explaining that "We've all experienced something like that".
-Although generally associated with Valentine's Day due to its focus on romance, the film also features Christmas and New Years Eve elements.
+Although generally associated with Valentine's Day due to its focus on romance, the film also features Christmas and New Year's Eve elements.